 Function Description Syntax Highlighting The Code Editor highlights - in colored text - the standard code syntax of all language file formats supported by Enterprise Architect 1 #pragma once 2 #include "afxwin.h" 3 #include "afxcmn.h" 4 5 6 // CToolBox dialog 7 8 class CToolBox : public CDialog 9 { 10 DECLARE_DYNAMIC(CToolBox) 11 CRect m_rect; 12 int m_offset; You can define how the Code Editor implements syntax highlighting for each language, through the 'Code Editors' page of the 'Preferences' dialog.
 Bookmarks Bookmarks denote a line of interest in the document; you can toggle them on and off for a particular line by pressing Ctrl+F2.
 Additionally, you can press F2 and Shift+F2 to navigate to the next or previous bookmark in the document.
 To clear all bookmarks in the code file, press Ctrl+Shift+F2.
-Cursor History The Code Editor Control keeps a history of the previous 50 cursor positions; an entry in the history list is created when: • The cursor is moved more than 10 lines from its previous position • The cursor is moved in a find/replace operation You can navigate to an earlier point in the cursor history by pressing Ctrl+-, and to a later point by pressing Ctrl+Shift+ Brace Matching When you place the cursor over a brace or bracket, the Code Editor highlights its corresponding partner; you can then navigate to the matching brace by pressing Ctrl+E. 28 function ProtectedFunctionTest: boolean; 29 procedure ProtectedProcedureTest (a: WideString); Automatic Indentation For each supported language, the Code Editor adjusts the indentation of a new line according to the presence of control statements or scope block tokens in the lines leading up to the cursor position.
+Cursor History The Code Editor Control keeps a history of the previous 50 cursor positions; an entry in the history list is created when: The cursor is moved more than 10 lines from its previous position The cursor is moved in a find/replace operation You can navigate to an earlier point in the cursor history by pressing Ctrl+-, and to a later point by pressing Ctrl+Shift+ Brace Matching When you place the cursor over a brace or bracket, the Code Editor highlights its corresponding partner; you can then navigate to the matching brace by pressing Ctrl+E. 28 function ProtectedFunctionTest: boolean; 29 procedure ProtectedProcedureTest (a: WideString); Automatic Indentation For each supported language, the Code Editor adjusts the indentation of a new line according to the presence of control statements or scope block tokens in the lines leading up to the cursor position.

-'''

-358 {

-359

-for(size_t t = 0; t < Stations.size(); t++)

-360

-if(Stations[t]->Location == loc)

-361

-return Stations[t];

-362

-363

-364

-return NULL;

-365 }

-The levels of indent are indicated by pale horizontal lines.

-You can also manually indent selected lines and blocks of code by pressing the Tab

-key; to un-indent the selected code, press Shift+Tab.

-Commenting Selections

-For languages that support comments, the Code Editor can comment entire

-selections of code.

-The Code Editor recognizes two types of commenting:

-Line Commenting - entire lines are commented from the start (for example:

-// This is a comment)

-Stream Commenting - sections of a line are commented from a specified start

-point to a specified end point (for example:

-/ This is a comment /)

-You can toggle comments on the current line or selection by pressing:

-Ctrl+Shift+C for line comments, or

-Ctrl+Shift+X for stream comments

-Scope Guides

-If the cursor is placed over an indentation marker, the Code Editor performs a 'look

-back' to find the line that started the scope at that indentation level; if the line is

-found and is currently on screen, it is highlighted in light blue.

-93

-// If there were any answers, then return a packet, if not then just return nul:

-// to indicate the server has no response

-94

-95

-if ( answers.size() > 0 )

-97

-DNSPacket responsePacket = Helpers.createResponsePacket( answers, this.theS

-98

-responsePacket.queryID = receivedPacket.queryID;

-99

-return responsePacket;

-101

-Alternatively if the line is off screen, a calltip is displayed advising of the line

-number and contents:

-// If there were any answers, then return a packet, if not then just return null

-// to indicate the server has no response

-if ( answers.size() > 0 )

-96 Disprivate DNSPacket processQuery(DNSPacket receivedPacket)

-DNSFacket responsePacket = Helpers.createResponsePacket( answers, this.theSt

-responsePacket.queryID = receivedPacket.queryID;

-97

-98

-99

-return responsePacket;

-101

-You can zoom into and out of the contents of the Code Editor using:

-Zooming

-Ctrl+keypad + and

-Ctrl+keypad -

-Zoom can be restored to 100% using Ctrl+keypad /.

-Line Selection

-If you want to move the cursor to a specific line of code, press Ctrl+G and, in

-response to the prompt, type in the line number.

-Press the OK button; the editor displays the specified line of code with the cursor at

-'''
+358 { 359 for(size_t t = 0; t &lt; Stations.size(); t++) 360 { 361 if(Stations[t]-&gt;Location == loc) 362 return Stations[t]; 363 } 364 return NULL; 365 } The levels of indent are indicated by pale horizontal lines.
+You can also manually indent selected lines and blocks of code by pressing the Tab key; to un-indent the selected code, press Shift+Tab.
+Commenting Selections For languages that support comments, the Code Editor can comment entire selections of code.
+The Code Editor recognizes two types of commenting: Line Commenting - entire lines are commented from the start (for example: // This is a comment) Stream Commenting - sections of a line are commented from a specified start point to a specified end point (for example: / This is a comment /) You can toggle comments on the current line or selection by pressing: Ctrl+Shift+C for line comments, or Ctrl+Shift+X for stream comments Scope Guides If the cursor is placed over an indentation marker, the Code Editor performs a 'look back' to find the line that started the scope at that indentation level; if the line is found and is currently on screen, it is highlighted in light blue.
+Alternatively if the line is off screen, a calltip is displayed advising of the line number and contents: Zooming You can zoom into and out of the contents of the Code Editor using: Ctrl+keypad + and Ctrl+keypad - Zoom can be restored to 100% using Ctrl+keypad /.
+Line Selection If you want to move the cursor to a specific line of code, press Ctrl+G and, in response to the prompt, type in the line number.
+Press the OK button; the editor displays the specified line of code with the cursor at the left.